-As shown in Appendix C, the total encumbrance to SFWMD for Pennsuco enhancement/long-term management is currently \$7,047,331.
-Pursuant to an understanding between the Committee and SFWMD, the Committee will transfer the money from the Lake Belt Trust Fund to SFWMD (at some date in the future upon SFWMD's request) to pay for the identified enhancement/long-term management costs.
-The encumbrance is being maintained within the Trust Fund, in order to have funds readily available for potential land acquisition/enhancement activities.
+As shown in Appendix C, the remaining encumbrance to SFWMD for Pennsuco enhancement/long-term management is currently \$3,785,199.
+Pursuant to an understanding between the Committee and SFWMD, funds will be transferred from the Lake Belt Trust Fund (upon SFWMD's request) to pay for the enhancement/long-term management costs.
+The total encumbrance to the Division of State Lands is \$3,209,000 and it is anticipated that reimbursement will occur in 2007.
+These encumbrances are being maintained within the Trust Fund, in order to have funds readily available for potential land acquisition/enhancement activities.

-V. Summary of Mitigation / Mining Activities
+V. Committee Mitigation Activities